regedarek/wifiname-api/Mobile-User-Registration-API.md

 2. Sign users in

 A successful authentication request will return a hash with the user's account information, including the token to authenticate further API requests on behalf of the user.

 **Important!** Previously, there was one token per app that was used to authenticate all API requests.
-Since we now have mobile user accounts, that auth token should only be used to for the API calls described on this page.
+Since we now have user accounts, that auth token should only be used to for the API calls described on this page.
 When a user is registered or signed in successfully, the response contains an ``authentication_token``.
 That token should be used to authenticate API requests on behalf of the user, so we can track what they do.

 ### Headers